taloved2004/Debugger/README.txt

 for example:
 gcc -o "exe_name" "File_name1.c" ...
 "File_nameX.c" -no-pie

-To compile - do:
+To compile the debugger - do:
 -chmod +x ./compile.sh
 - ./compile

-to run - execute the following:
+To run the debugger - execute the following:
 ./debug "path_to_your_executable"

-Than you will be requsted to enter a function's name you will want to put a breakpoint in - in your file or in a shared library. if it's from a shared library, you will be asked to make a pending breakpoint.
+Than you will be requsted to enter the name of the function you will want to put a breakpoint in - from your file or from a shared library.

-Your Options:
+If it's from a shared library, you will be asked to make a pending breakpoint.

+When debugging, your options are:
 "regs"- printing the registers of the process.
-"mem '0x***' "- print the value in addres '0x***' in memory.
+"mem '0x***' "- print the value in address '0x***' in memory.
-"run" - start/continue executable's running.
+"run" - start or continue the executable's running.

-To exit:
+"quit" - terminate debugging.

+To exit at any point:
-If in any point you will want to exit the debugger - enter 'quit'.
+If at any point you want to exit the debugger, enter 'quit'.